ALGOL 68

 Historical Significance

 The design of ALGOL 68 took five years (1964-1968) and involved some of the greatest names in computer science.
-The language was formally adopted on December 20, 1968, and the official Report was released in January 1969.
+The language was formally adopted on December 20, 1968, and the official Report was published in February 1969.
 The project was notably challenging—it burned out many brilliant computer scientists and became deadlocked over issues both in the language definition and within the working group itself.

 Despite these challenges, ALGOL 68’s contributions to computer science have been deep, wide-ranging, and enduring.
 The language introduced many innovative features that influenced numerous programming languages that followed.